What Is HIV?

-A – Acquired – AIDS is not something you inherit from your parents.
+- A – Acquired – AIDS is not something you inherit from your parents.
 You acquire AIDS after birth.

-I – Immuno – Your body's immune system includes all the organs and cells that work to fight off infection or disease.
+- I – Immuno – Your body's immune system includes all the organs and cells that work to fight off infection or disease.

-D – Deficiency – You get AIDS when your immune system is "deficient," or isn't working the way it should.
+- D – Deficiency – You get AIDS when your immune system is "deficient," or isn't working the way it should.

-S – Syndrome – A syndrome is a collection of symptoms and signs of disease.
+- S – Syndrome – A syndrome is a collection of symptoms and signs of disease.
 AIDS is a syndrome, rather than a single disease, because it is a complex illness with a wide range of complications and symptoms.

-For more information, see CDC’s Where Did HIV Come From?
+For more information, see CDC’s HIV/AIDS Basics.